 The corporate complaint media has also played up the “Russia threat,” peddling the claims of a magical “Russian spy ship” off Connecticut, while they twiddle their thumbs about “what happened” during the phone call between General Flynn and the Russian Ambassador to the United States.
 Other outlets have been more perceptive.
 The Chicago Tribune and The Atlantic had columns saying his ouster by the orange menace has been a victory for the “deep state,” which is more accurately called the national security establishment.
 Even the arch-conservative National Review called for Flynn’s conversation, captured by the FBI and NSA, to be released in full.

 Taking this all into account, with every day, there is less and less of a possibility that the orange menace will lessen tension with Russia.
 For one, the “establishment coup” to oust Flynn was pushed by same spying machine he helped create, making it valid for he orange menace to directly blame them for the result.
 Apart from the arguments that “the Left” needs meaningful critiques of the orange menace and that Flynn had a mind for “conspiracy thinking,” Flynn’s resignation will likely have a negative effect on the possibility of “Russian detente” by the orange menace’s administration.

 As we stand now, we are at the crossroads, with the future of the world in the balance.
-As long as the orange menace’s administration takes a strong stand against Iran, Venezuela, and North Korea, a multipolar world is threatened.
-If there is a pro-Russian direction by the orange menace’s government, this would be positive for the world and possibly reduce conflict, even if it is hard to maintain that posture with attacks from Russophobes.
+As long as the orange menace’s administration takes a strong stand against Iran, Venezuela, and the DPRK, a multipolar world is threatened.
 What happens next is up to us, the people of the world.